 The actual bonding mechanism of water to biodiesel is by a hydrogen bond.
 While weaker than a covalent or ionic bond, it still attaches multiple water molecules to a biodiesel molecule.
 The hydrogen atoms (positive charge) in the biodiesel bonds to the oxygen atom of water (negative charge).
 As seen in the biodiesel molecule diagram to the right, there are many hydrogen attachment points.
 This is why pure biodiesel can hold 15 to 25 times more water than pure diesel, and why bonded water is so difficult to remove with traditional filters.
 As well, additional water molecules continue to bond to the already attached water molecules, so the number of water molecules attached to the biodiesel will continue to grow.

 Note: 100% pure ULSD and 100% pure gasoline are not polar, so do not bond to water.
 This is why, prior to the introduction of biofuels (biodiesel and ethanol), water was found mainly on the tank bottom.
 Microbial growth was mainly limited to the thin fuel/water interface.

-Part 2: Microbes follow the water into the fuel column to greatly increase their growth volume, and produce more acids.
+Part 2: Microbial growth follow the water into the fuel column to greatly increase their growth volume, and produce more acids.

-Microbes permanently migrate into the fuel column, as they now have the water they need to live there.
-This migration has greatly increased the microbe’s growth volume, resulting in more microbes, more acids, acidified fuel, and more corrosion.
+Microbial growth permanently migrate into the fuel column, as they now have the water they need to live there.
+This migration has greatly increased the microbial growth volume, resulting in more microbes, more acids, acidified fuel, and more corrosion.
 In addition, the microbes can create biofilms on surfaces that the diesel touches.